Sterling at its highest versus euro since February 2020

 Risk appetite was supported by signs that governments, despite coronavirus cases hitting record highs, are trying to limit the economic damage by relaxing rules on isolation rather than resorting to lockdowns.

 “The sterling is a risk-on currency that will benefit from the huge financial and fiscal stimulus and a more benign pandemic outlook,” Enrique Diaz, chief risk officer at Ebury, said.
-His short-term target is at its pre-pandemic levels at 83 pence per euro.
+Ebury's short-term target for the pound is at pre-pandemic levels of around 83 pence per euro.

 “Even with the removal of monetary accommodation, central banks are going to leave significantly stimulative policies in place for the foreseeable future.
 This is positive for risk-on currencies and is positive for the sterling,” he added.

-Markets currently price in an about 95% chance of a 100 basis points rate rise from BoE by the end of 2022.
+Markets currently price in about a 95% chance of a 100 basis points rate rise from BoE by the end of 2022.
 BOEWATCH

+“The Bank of England, which will probably be faster than the Fed to taper its monetary stimulus, will be among the key drivers” of a potential rise of sterling in 2022, Diaz argued.

 ((Stefano.Rebaudo@thomsonreuters.com; +390266129431))